 Automatic Reset of TPMS Sensors

-After replacing one or more wheels (but not after replacing a tire or rotating wheels), the TPMS sensors are reset to ensure tire pressure warnings are accurate.
-TPMS sensors reset automatically after driving over 25 km/h for longer than 10 minutes.
+After replacing one or more wheels (but not after replacing a tire), the TPMS sensors are relearned to ensure tire pressure warnings are accurate.
+TPMS sensors reset automatically within 10 minutes of driving over 15 mph (25 km/h).